swcarpentry/make-novice/03-variables.md

 >
 > In many programming languages, the bulk of the language features are there  to allow the programmer to describe long-winded computational routines as short, expressive, beautiful code.
 > Features in Python or R or Java like user-defined variables and functions are useful in part because they mean we don't have to write out (or think about) all of the details over and over again.
-> This good habit of writing things out only once is known as the "Don't Repeat Yourself" priciple or D.R.Y.
+> This good habit of writing things out only once is known as the "Don't Repeat Yourself" principle or D.R.Y.

 Let us set about removing some of the repetition from our Makefile.